 Frequently Asked Questions

-CPP events may be called up to 18 times per calendar year.
+CPP Days may be called up to 18 times per calendar year.
 They can occur year-round, seven days a week from 2 p.m. to 6 p.m.

 Other triggers can include electrical emergency alerts issued by the California Independent System Operator (CAISO) or an SDG&E system emergency that affects local grid operations.

-No. Customers are not required to reduce electric load during a CPP event.
-However, if your electric usage is not covered through a capacity reservation, all electric usage during a CPP event will be charged at a rate that is significantly higher than the normal Time-Of-Use rates.
+No. Customers are not required to reduce electric load during a CPP Day.
+However, if your electric use is not covered through capacity reservation, all electric use during a CPP Day will be charged at a rate that is significantly higher than the normal Time-Of-Use rates.
 We can help you plan your demand reduction strategies ahead of time, so you can respond without major disruption to your operations when an event is called.

-An event called as the result of an electrical system emergency alert issued by the CAISO can only be cancelled by the CAISO.
-For every two CPP events cancelled by the CAISO, one CPP event will be credited towards the maximum number of events that can be called during the year.
-CPP events activated based on criteria other than electrical system emergency alerts issued by the CAISO cannot be cancelled.
+A CPP Day is called as the result of an electrical system emergency alert issued by the CAISO and can only be cancelled by the CAISO.
+For every two CPP Days cancelled by the CAISO, one CPP Day will be credited towards the maximum number of events that can be called during the year.
+CPP Days activated based on criteria other than electrical system emergency alerts issued by the CAISO cannot be cancelled.